nplab/EV3/README.md

 ### Process

 1. Set up WebRTC connection
-2. Create a reliable, ordered data channel named "api"
+2. Create three data channels named `api`, `sensors` and `ping`
-3. After the data channel has been opened the robot sends a message containing a JSON-array of JSON-objects consisting of "port" – the number or letter of the port –  and "type" - the type of sensor or motor that is attached.
+3. After the `api` channel has been opened the robot sends a message containing a JSON-array of JSON-objects consisting of "port" – the number or letter of the port –  and "type" - the type of sensor or motor that is attached.
 E.g. `{"port": "A", "type": "tacho-motor-l", //or "tacho-motor-m"}`.
-4. The website send messages containing JSON-strings addressing a sensor or motor by its port.
-Depending on the mesagge, the robot will answer.
+4. The website sends messages on the `api` channel containing JSON-strings addressing a sensor or motor by its port.
+Depending on the message, the robot will answer.
 See below for details.
-5. If the WebRTC connection ends, the software on the robot restarts.
+5. If the WebRTC connection ends, the software on the robot restarts (see section *Ping*).

 ### Messages